University First Aid Program – Frequently Asked Questions

 UofT Campus Safety has naloxone kits and the required training under the Ontario Occupational Health & Safety Act.
 Required training includes:

 In the event of emergency, call 911 and Campus Safety (who will have a naloxone kit on their person when they arrive on scene).
-Refer to Campus Status page for emergency contact numbers: https://www.utoronto.ca/campus-status.
+Refer to the Campus Status page for emergency contact numbers: https://www.utoronto.ca/campus-status.

-Regulation 1101 First Aid Requirements (wsib.ca)
+WSIB Regulation 1101 – First Aid Requirements: Regulation 1101 First Aid Requirements